Kodehawa/imageboard-api/README.md

 # ImageBoard API

-ImageBoard API is a simple asynchronous Java API wrapper around the most popular danbooru-compatible boou imageboard APIs.
+ImageBoard API is a simple asynchronous Java API wrapper around the most popular danbooru-compatible booru imageboard APIs.
 The interface also supports other types of custom boards given a little tweaking.
 Releases are published in [JitPack](https://jitpack.io/#Kodehawa/imageboard-api).

 This helps you craft requests to most of the danbooru-compatible imageboards (boorus) that exist out there.